grislyeye/three-meet/pages/classes/mighty.md

 </header>

-You can use your [Reaction](pages/combat/actions.md?id=reaction) to reduce the damage from an [Attack](pages/combat/attacks.md) that targets an ally by 1d10 + your Level.
+You can use your [Reaction](pages/combat/actions.md?id=reaction) to reduce the damage from an [Attack](pages/combat/attacks.md) that targets an ally by **1d10 + your Level**.
 The target must be within 5 feet of you, and you must be wielding a melee weapon or shield.